" To teach is to instruct, train, discipline, educate, enlighten, indoctrinate, and to school."

 We are now in Phase Three – The New Normal at BYI.

 We are fully open with the exception of Signing up for Shabbat School and MiChamocha Guidelines.
 Please see the links to sign up for Shabbat School classes below.

 We will send out regular emails with updates.
 So, sign up for emails if you havn’t already.
 You will find a link to the form to get onto the email list at the bottom of this webpage.
 The link is entitled: “JOIN OUR MAILING LIST“.

 The Fall Feasts are upon us.
 The Fall Feasts began on Tishi 1, with Yom Teruah (literally day of shouting).
-Tishri 10 is Yom Yippur (Day of Covering, or Atonement), and and is the most solemn day on the Jewish calendar.
-This year Yom Kippur begins at sundown on Sunday, September 27th and ends at sundown on Monday, September 28th.
+Tishri 10 is Yom Yippur (Day of Covering, or Atonement), and Tishri 15 is the first day of Sukkot.

 People don’t care how much you know until they know how much you care.